Peer Mentor and Associate Peer Mentor applications are due Sunday, February 25, 2018 by 11:59 p.m.

 - Excellent oral and written communication skills

-- The ability to work effectively with people with a wide variety of backgrounds and roles;
+- A commitment to inclusivity and the ability to work effectively with people with a wide variety of backgrounds and roles;

 - Excellent organizational skills, including the ability to manage multiple priorities and solve problems creatively and quickly;